sharath2243/QALEARN/README.md

-# 🧪 My Selenium + Python Automation Learning Journey
+# 🧪 Test Automation Framework Summary

-This repository documents my hands-on journey in automation testing using Selenium WebDriver with Python.
-It includes real-world test cases, Pytest-based test execution, Allure reports, GitHub Actions CI/CD, and test data management using CSV.
-Each module reflects my consistent practice and deepening understanding of end-to-end QA workflows.
+This is a Python-based automation framework using Selenium WebDriver for browser testing and Pytest for running test cases.
+It follows the Page Object Model (POM) design and supports data-driven testing using CSV files.
+I’ve added Allure for better reporting and connected the project to GitHub Actions for automatic test runs.
+The framework also covers API testing using requests and responses, handles real-time UI bugs, takes screenshots on failure, and retries flaky tests when needed.

 ---